Driving profits: Panasonic to expand in lithium-ion batteries

 Business in small batteries was particularly tough as demand slumped for notebook PCs and Asian rivals stepped up the competition.

-Sony Corp (6758.T), another struggling Japanese electronics maker, has said it may sell its lithium-ion battery business, which makes small batteries for PCs, tablets and mobile phones.
+Sony Corp, another struggling Japanese electronics maker, has said it may sell its lithium-ion battery business, which makes small batteries for PCs, tablets and mobile phones.

 CAPITAL SPENDING CUTS

-But Tesla Motors Inc (TSLA.O), a Panasonic customer that uses unconventional packs of small batteries in its Model S electric car, has helped fuel a rebound in demand, along with hybrid and electric vehicles made by Toyota Motor Corp (7203.T), Volkswagen AG (VOWG_p.DE) and others that use larger batteries.
+But Tesla Motors Inc, a Panasonic customer that uses unconventional packs of small batteries in its Model S electric car, has helped fuel a rebound in demand, along with hybrid and electric vehicles made by Toyota Motor Corp, Volkswagen AG and others that use larger batteries.

 Panasonic's small lithium-ion battery division had a standout April-June quarter with a 4.1 billion yen operating profit and a 5.8 percent margin, marking a turnaround from a 2 billion yen loss in the same period last year.